Is there currently a knee replacement class-action lawsuit?

 Knee Replacement Recalls

-Knee implant manufacturers have had to recall their faulty products multiple times.
+Although there are currently no recalls of these products, knee implant manufacturers have had to recall their faulty products multiple times in recent years.
 There have been more than 500 different knee implant components recalled.
 If you’re wondering if your knee replacement has recalled parts, contact McIntyre Law or visit the FDA recall list to find your device.

 Knee Replacements and the FDA